zuplo/docs/docs/articles/tunnel-setup.md

 }
 ```

-It is common to have multiple services for each of your internal environments.
+It's common to have multiple services for each of your internal environments.
-Each service can be restricted so that it is only accessible by specific Zuplo
+Each service can be restricted so that it's only accessible by specific Zuplo
 environments.
 For example, you might have two services one for production and
 one for staging.

 - `service://my-awesome-service-prod` (Production)
 - `service://my-awesome-service-staging` (Staging)

-## Using Services Exposed through Tunnels in Config
+## Using Services Exposed through Tunnels in Configuration

 Services can also be used in routes.oas.json file such as with the URL Rewrite
 handler.
-To call a tunnel service simply use it as part of the rewrite url as
+To call a tunnel service simply use it as part of the rewrite URL as
 shown in the image below.

 ![Zuplo route handling](https://cdn.zuplo.com/assets/0c91be91-a591-4cef-ac29-d266e8a3181e.png)

 ## Service Environment Variables

-When using these services in your code or configuration, it is often useful to
+When using these services in your code or configuration, it's often useful to
 store the values as an environment variable.
 This way you can change which
 environment calls which tunnel without changing code or configuration.